I am currently accepting doctoral students in Human Development. Students whose research interests align with mine are

 I am an Assistant Professor in the Counseling & Educational Psychology department with an appointment in Human Development.
 I received my Ph.D. in Educational Psychology, Measurement, and Evaluation from the University of North Carolina at Chapel Hill.

-My research interests include psychological and contextual influences related to the schooling experiences of historically marginalized adolescents and emerging adults, particularly rural, Black, and LGBTQ+ students.
-More specifically, I am interested in how family and school contexts, especially STEM-related contexts, interact with students' motivation, feelings of belonging, performance, and persistence across high school and into college.
+My research interests investigate the schooling experiences of historically marginalized and/or excluded adolescents and young adults, particularly rural, Black, and LGBTQ+ students.
+I am specifically interested in how family and school contexts, especially STEM-related contexts, interact with students’ academic motivation, feelings of belonging, mental health, and persistence across high school and into college.
+In doing this work, I collaborate across disciplines, adopt asset-based frameworks, and utilize a variety of quantitative, qualitative, and mixed-methods approaches.